The Product Development Process | MAKO Design + Invent

 Product development or NPI (New Product Introduction) refers to the requisite preparatory processes inventors, startups, and manufacturers must conduct to create a product and successfully launch it into the market.
 Alternatively, the product development process can also be used for redeveloping a product that has already been conceived but requires modification to remain useful.

-Understanding the product development process will elevate your ability to connect with the targeted audience, visualize a new product, complete the pre-production groundwork, guide the launch, and leverage consumer feedback.
+Understanding the 7 stages in the new product development process will elevate your ability to connect with the targeted audience, visualize a new product, complete the pre-production groundwork, guide the launch, and leverage consumer feedback.

 Many industries use the product development phases in their respective specializations.
 This includes engineering, manufacturing, product marketing, and so much more!